Improving students' trust and transparency in apartment hunting

 I explored design changes through low-fidelity designs.

-I looked at different features on the page and what changes could be made to address the mentioned pain points.
+After auditing, I then pivoted to looking at different features on the page and what changes could be made to address the mentioned pain points.

 Feature 1: Apartment Hero Display